macharpe/meraki-mcp-cloudflare/README.md

 ```

 3. **Replace with your actual values**:
-   - `yourdomain.com` → Your actual domain
+   - `yourdomain.com` → Your actual domain configured in Cloudflare
-   - `your-client-id` → Your actual Client ID
-   - `your-client-secret` → Your actual Client Secret

 4. **Restart Claude Desktop** completely (quit and relaunch)